magmasource/MAGMA/README.md

 - Command-line auxillary and testing programs
 - Static and dynamic libraries encapsulating the MELTS CT engine

-:point_right: To build the Python package that encapsulates the MELTS CT engine (OS agnostic) and to access associated Python notebooks and examples, refer to the [README file in the python subdirectory](https://gitlab.com/ENKI-portal/xMELTS/blob/master/python/README.md).
+~~:point_right: To build the Python package that encapsulates the MELTS CT engine (OS agnostic) and to access associated Python notebooks and examples, refer to the [README file in the python subdirectory](https://gitlab.com/ENKI-portal/xMELTS/blob/master/python/README.md).~~

 :point_right: For MacOS build targets configured with Xcode, simply open the project file, `MELTS.xcodeproj`, in Xcode and follow the instructions [Building Xcode targets in the MELTS project ](https://gitlab.com/ENKI-portal/xMELTS/blob/master/XCODE-README.md)(XCODE-README.md).

 ### Cloning the repository and populating the submodules ###
 The default **master** branch of the respository tracks the stable public releases of MELTS software.
 The **develop** branch tracks the latest development code and may contain unpublished features.
 You can fork either branch when you clone the repository.
 Make sure to follow *GitFlow* protocols and to fork feature and extension branches only from the **develop** branch.

+The **MAGMA** branch is maintained by Paula Antoshechkina and includes edits made for the [MAGMA@Caltech](magmasource.caltech.edu) effort (including early work on [MELTS for MATLAB](https://ui.adsabs.harvard.edu/abs/2018AGUFMED44B..23A%2F/abstract)) and for the [Magma Chamber Simulator](https://mcs.geol.ucsb.edu/)([MCS](https://mcs.geol.ucsb.edu/)).
+Melts-batch executables for MacOS, Windows and Linux, like those used by the MCS, can be found in the MCS-Melts-batch and Linux-Melts-batch directories.

 When you clone the repository, the **master** branch is tracked by default.
 If you use a git client, such as [Tower](https://www.git-tower.com/), the client also populates the port3 submodules (i.e., subrepositories) required to perform the build procedures.